AlexHarry17/Fedora_Setup/README.md

 # Introduction
 This script was written to reduce the time to setup a new installation of Pop!_OS to my preferences.
-This script helps automate some mundane tasks such as setting up the git config file and disabling telemetry from VS Code.
+This script helps automate some mundane tasks such as setting up the .gitconfig file and disabling telemetry from VS Code.

 # Running the script on a fresh install of Pop!_OS
 To run this script: